The following professionals lent their expertise to this article:

 Certifications and Professional Skill Enhancement

-In the state of Louisiana, there are no guidelines requiring a specific license to work as a medical biller or coder.
-However, it’s important to keep in mind that many employers prefer candidates who have certification from an industry-recognized organization, such as the AAPC or AHIMA.
+There are no guidelines requiring a specific license to work as a medical biller or coder in Louisiana.
+However, keep in mind that many employers prefer candidates who have certification from an industry-recognized organization, such as the AAPC or AHIMA.
 The costs of certification exams vary, and some schools include a voucher for a test as part of your enrollment fees in a medical billing and coding course.

 If you have earned a certification, you’ll need to renew or recertify after a specific time period.
-Once again, these guidelines vary depending on your certificate.
+These guidelines vary depending on your certificate.
 For example, AAPC renewals happen every two years and involve completing continuing education credits (CEUs), which vary depending on your specific credential.
 Be sure to confirm renewal details with your certification agency.

 Area Curr.
 Jobs Proj.
 Jobs New Jobs Growth % Avg.
 Ann.
 Openings